• Skip to primary navigation

 • Don’t like crunch or have a nut hater in the house?
 Leave out the crushed pistachio sprinkle for a smooth consistency.

 • For a fun holiday muffin and a tart twist, add a cup of dried cranberries.
-They’re also perfect for St. Patrick’s Day!
+They’re also perfect for adding a pop of green color to St. Patrick’s Day!

 Once fully cooled, the muffins will keep in an airtight container on the counter for up to three days and 4-5 days in the refrigerator.
 As with most baked goods, they are best eaten within the first 3 days and best stored on the counter since the refrigerator can alter the texture.